CameraNexus/sitina1/README.md

 ## Status

 Hardware R0.6 tested and working.
 Harware R0.9 bringing up in progress.

+## Revision History

-See schematics for change logs.
+See [old-versions.md](/OLD_VERSIONS.md) for change logs, stories, and photos of old revisions!

 ## License